Instructor of Voice

 During Salyards' years in Boston, she was featured as a soloist with the Arden String Quartet, Back Bay Chorale and Orchestra of Emmanuel Music, Boston Orpheus Ensemble, Boston University Choral Society, Brookline Chorus, Marsh Chapel Choir and Collegium, the Masterworks Chorale, the New Music Ensemble of Boston, and at the White Mountain Bach Festival in New Hampshire.
 She also appeared in the ensemble for Opera Boston's critically acclaimed production of Nixon in China.

-Ms. Salyards is an active member of the National Association of Teachers of Singing (NATS), including service as an officer in the Iowa and Lewis & Clark chapters, and holds adjunct faculty appointments at Briar Cliff University and Morningside College in addition to an extensive private voice studio.
+Ms. Salyards is an active member of the National Association of Teachers of Singing (NATS), including service as an officer in the Iowa and Lewis & Clark chapters, and teaches voice at Briar Cliff University in addition to maintaining an extensive private voice studio.
 Her prior teaching experiences include the Boston University Tanglewood Institute, Doane College, Hastings College, the University of Nebraska at Omaha, and Western Iowa Tech Community College.
 She earned the Bachelor of Music degree in Voice Performance, magna cum laude, from St. Olaf College (where she appeared as a soloist with the world-renowned St. Olaf Choir many times) and the Master of Music degree in Voice Performance, with department honors, from Boston University.